jonathanwoo17/INDE-577-F25/README.md

 Refer to the `examples/` folder for runnable walkthroughs tailored to each algorithm.

 ## Testing
-Run the full test suite with pytest:
+Run the full test suite with pytest.
+Run the following command in the root directory of this repository:
 ```bash
 pytest tests/
 ```